thecomeonman/HouseLeadsAutomation/README.md

 - Visualising the data.
 I thought of implementing a parallel coordinates based chart to read all this output and show typical combinations of houses, the cheaper deals, etc. but just the listings were enough for me so I didn't try.

 ## Bug reports
-File an issue here or post a comment on the blog post I wrote about it -
+File an issue here or post a comment on the blog post - http://thecomeonman.blogspot.com/2017/05/house-leads-automation.html

 ## FAQ